 Millions across the country love to start the morning with a hot cup of coffee, and now they can give back to their communities while they do so!
 The Dunkin Donuts Fundraiser is a great way to raise money for a good cause while simultaneously helping participants fuel their day with coffee and delicious donuts.
-This blog post will explain all the ins-and-outs of hosting a fundraiser with Dunkin Donuts, as well as introduce you to another sweet-tooth fundraiser with Cinnabon.

 The Dunkin Donuts Fundraiser